 Insuring Old Houses

-You’ve found your dream house; it’s a old villa from the 1920’s, it’s picture perfect – but is it insurable?
+You’ve found your dream house: it’s a beautiful old villa from the 1920’s.
+It might be picture perfect, but is it insurable?

 Why are older houses harder to insure?

 Before the early 1930s, New Zealand had no unified set of building standards.
 Some councils had their own building bylaws while others had no standards at all.
 The 1931 Napier earthquake was a wake-up call; the scale of damage made it clear that the building methods used were unsuitable in a country built on earthquake fault lines.

-In December 1935, the first set of building standards were introduced.
-These requirements set the base for the code of compliance building regulations we have today.
+In December 1935, New Zealand’s first set of building standards were introduced.
+These requirements set the basis for the code of compliance building regulations we have today.

 So, can I insure my old house?

-If your house is built in or after 1935 we can provide an instant quote and insurance cover online here.
+If your house was built in or after 1935 we can provide an instant quote and insurance cover online here.

 Our minimum requirements for pre-1935 houses

 1. No original electrical wiring (including switchboards)

 Electrical wiring in the early 1900’s was cloth-wrapped rubber insulated in metal conduit.
-This wiring easily deteriorates and is a leading cause for house fires.
-Because of fires a lot of house wiring was replaced during the 1950’s and 1960’s.
+This wiring was highly prone to deterioration and is a leading cause for house fires.
+As a result, many houses were rewired during the 1950’s and 1960’s.

-Despite this there are still properties around with their original wiring still installed.
+Despite this, there are still properties around with the original wiring still installed.
 We can only consider cover on a pre-1935 house if we have confirmation the original wiring has been replaced with TPS (Tough Plastic Seathing) wiring.